ConstantMotion1/SCCDecor/README.md

 # SCCDecor
 ## Description
-SCC Decor is a mobile app developed using React Native with the Expo CLient.
+SCC Decor is a mobile app developed using React Native with the Expo Client.
 This app is for internal use for employees employed with the Scarborough Convention Center.

 This is a work in progress and the UI will not reflect the final product.